2018–19 Primera División de El Salvador

 The 2018–19 Primera División de El Salvador (also known as the Liga Pepsi) is the 20th season and 39th and 40th Primera División tournament, El Salvador's top football division, since its establishment of an Apertura and Clausura format.
 Alianza F.C. are the defending champions of both Apertura and Clausura tournaments.
 The league will consist of 12 teams.
 There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
 At the end of each half-season tournament, the top eight teams in that tournament's regular season standings will take part in the playoffs.

 The champions of Apertura or Clausura with the better aggregate record will qualify for the 2020 CONCACAF Champions League.
 The other champion, and the runner-up with the better aggregate record will qualify for the 2019 CONCACAF League.
 Should the same team win both tournaments, both runners-up will qualify for CONCACAF League.
 Should the final of both tournaments features the same 2 teams, the semifinalist with the better aggregate record will qualify for CONCACAF League.

-Team information
+Teams

 A total of 12 teams will contest the league, including 11 sides from the 2017–18 Primera División and 1 promoted from the 2017–18 Segunda División.

 Dragon were relegated to 2018–19 Segunda División the previous season.

 The relegated team was replaced by the 2017–18 Segunda División playoffs promotion winner.
 Jocoro F.C. won the Apertura 2017 and Clausura 2018 title, meaning there was no need for a promotion playoff and were promoted automatically.